Bruckner Interchange

 The Bruckner Interchange is a complex interchange in the New York City borough of The Bronx in the United States.
-The junction connects four highways: the Bruckner, Cross Bronx, and Hutchinson River (or Whitestone) Expressways, and the Hutchinson River Parkway.
+The junction connects four highways: the Bruckner, Cross Bronx, and Hutchinson River Expressways, and the Hutchinson River Parkway.
 It was constructed in the 1960s; however, elements of the junction date as far back as the 1940s.
 The interchange includes connections to several interstate routes, including I-278, I-678, I-295 and I-95.

 Description

 The Bruckner Interchange is located in the southeastern portion of The Bronx in the neighborhoods of Unionport (near Castle Hill) and Schuylerville.
 It is linear-shaped, comprising a series of closely spaced ramps that extend for roughly 0.5 mi on an east–west axis.
 The junction crosses Westchester Creek about 2 mi from its south end at the East River.
 The interchange serves as the meeting point of four highways: the Cross Bronx Expressway to the northwest and its extension to the southeast; the Bruckner Expressway to the southwest and northeast; the Hutchinson River Expressway to the south; and the Hutchinson River Parkway to the north.
 Below the freeway connections, Bruckner Boulevard connects to a handful of local surface streets, but also handles most connections to the Hutchinson River Parkway.